 Oral Hygiene Products

-Nutrition plays a role in dental health, as a strong immune system helps to fight off diseases of the mouth.
+Nutrition plays a role in dental health, as a robust immune system helps to fight off diseases of the mouth.
 The amount of food and when it is eaten are also of importance, as saliva production increases when you eat.
 The saliva helps to rinse away any food particles that remain in the mouth while also neutralizing acids.
 Eat healthy foods, and your oral health will improve.